-This is one of the topics you will often find people arguing about in facebook groups.
+This is one of the topics you will often hear dog owners argue about.
 What’s better for Italian Greyhounds – a collar or a harness?
 While some people would never use anything other than a collar, others prefer a harness and apparently those two opinions are so different that there can never really be peace about it.

 But does it have to be that way?
 And what’s really the best choice for Italian Greyhounds?
 Read on to find out more!

 So let’s have a look at Italian Greyhound Collars first.
 What’s good or bad about them?

 - Lightweight – Italian Greyhound collars are generally super lightweight and therefore very comfortable to wear.

 - No Restricted Movements – They don’t restrict the dog’s movement at all.
 Your Italian Greyhound can run almost like they are “naky”.